 Notes

-• Make the icing thick to start and use the thicker icing to pipe the outer edges of the cookies.
-Then add another drop or two of water to make the icing slightly thinner to use to flood the inside of the cookie with icing.
+• Make the icing thick initially, and use it to pipe the outer edges of the cookies.
+Then add another drop or two of water to make the icing slightly thinner for flooding the inside of the cookie.

-• Add a drop or two of water to thin out the icing or a few more tbsp of powdered sugar to thicken it if you get it too thin.
+• Add a drop or two of water to thin the icing, or a few more tbsp of powdered sugar to thicken it if it is too thin.

 • Add sprinkles to the cookies immediately after piping on the royal icing so that they stick better.

 • When decorating cookies with kids – I like to make up a double batch of royal icing and fill up little snack-sized ziplock bags with the icing.
-I make a least 2 bags of each color so they aren’t fighting over the same color.
-Also, be sure to cut a very small hole in the bag so they don’t squeeze too much out at once.
+I make at least 2 bags of each color so they aren’t fighting over the same color.
+Also, be sure to cut a tiny hole in the bag so they don’t squeeze too much out at once.

 Serving: 2tsp, Calories: 44kcal, Carbohydrates: 11g, Fat: 1g, Sodium: 1mg, Sugar: 11g